 This course will vary by semester.
-Historical topics are chosen to reflect faculty and/or student interest and then focus on an in-depth coverage of that topic.
-All courses focus on historical events, forces, personalities, ideas and values shaping the contemporary world.
-Critical thinking, speaking and writing skills are emphasized, as well as the ability to analyze historical sources.
-(Fulfills Social Science requirement).
-Offered every semester.
+Historical topics will be chosen to reflect faculty and/or student interest and will then focus on an in-depth coverage of that topic.
+All courses will focus on historical events, forces, personalities, ideas and values shaping the contemporary world.
+Critical thinking, speaking and writing skills will be emphasized, as well as the ability to analyze historical sources.
+Prerequisite: ENGL110M with a grade of "C" or better.

-HIST204M United States History - 1870 to the Present
+HIST204M United States History - 1877 to the Present

 Covers the political, social and cultural development of the United States from the period following Reconstruction to the present.
 Emphasis is on the urban industrial age, America as a world power and the challenges to and advances of human rights and cultural pluralism.
-(Fulfills Social Science requirement).
-Offered every semester.
+Prerequisite: placement into ENGL110M.